-There are so many ways of identifying ourselves: where we come from, where we grew up, whom we love, who loves us, our education, work experience, various affiliations — all of them stories.
+There are so many ways of identifying ourselves.
+Where we come from, where we grew up, whom we love, who loves us, education, work experience, various affiliations — all of them stories.

 I’m not sure where my story begins.